Acquired Brain Injury Care

 Acquired brain injury: causes, symptoms and self-help

 Acquired Brain Injury (ABI) is an umbrella term for brain damage occurring after birth, distinct from congenital or genetic conditions.
-They are a consequence of various neurological conditions and injuries which make acquired brain injury a complex category.
-Each individual with ABI has a different […]
+ABI results from various neurological conditions and injuries which make acquired brain injury a complex category.
+Each individual with ABI has a different experience […]

 Read more